 Rhinitis occurs when dealing with allergies, information of the nose, which causes stuffy nose runny nose, and is very annoying.
 As veterans, there is a way to get your rhinitis service-connected as a VA disability if done correctly.
-Rhinitis is susceptible to heavy pollen and dander within a vibrant environment.
+Rhinitis a VA disability is susceptible to heavy pollen and dander within a vibrant environment.
 Dealing with Rhinitis on an everyday basis will require allergy medicine prescribed over-the-counter or at a pharmacy.

 Rhinitis deals with your normal breathing and can restrict your everyday activities — inflammation of the nose causes of Rhinitis to act aggressively if not appropriately treated.
 Rhinitis cases would cause stuffy noses, and mucus to be continually flowing in the nose.
 Many times Rhinitis has affected nearly seasonal allergies or the environment itself.